 Some deadlines have passed.
-In fact, last week 49 incoming freshmen were on campus competing in our Presidential Scholarship competition.
+In fact, last week Quincy University hosted a group of incoming freshmen who were on campus to compete in our Presidential Scholarship competition.
 However, even as we think about this outstanding group of students who will join the QU community next fall, we want others to know that this competition is just the tip of the iceberg when we consider the broader range of scholarships and grants that our students receive.

 Beyond the highly competitive Presidential Scholarship, there are three main sources of scholarships and grants at QU.
 If you are accepted for admission, it is highly likely that you will receive one or more of these awards that range up to full tuition.